 He works as a colorist from his studio in Stockholm.
 Live remote grading capabilities allow him to grade for clients all over the world. (see more on that below:)

-Ben brings 15 years of experience as a director of photography to his work as a colorist.
-His work in both comes from a love for a beautiful photographic image, and how much it can say.
-Helping it get there is something he takes great deliberation and pride in.
+Ben brings 15 years of experience as a director of photography to his color grading studio Small Sea.
+The studio area is kitted with top of the line gear to ensure reference grade color accuracy, whether the project is for web, tv, or cinema.
 Communication is the key to color grading, and you can expect a quick shorthand of someone that's worked closely with directors, dp's and producers for many years.

-· The studio is located in Hammerby Sjöstad, Stockholm, walking distance from the Gullmarsplan subway stop.
+· The studio is located in Hammerby Sjöstad, Stockholm, walking distance from the Gullmarsplan subway stop and Luma Park.

 · Client viewing area features a professionally calibrated LG 48" C2 OLED TV, and/or the option to refer to a Flanders Scientific CM171 17" LCD monitor, when grading for web.

 · A powerful 27" iMac with 128gb RAM and 24gb vRAM (2 external GPU's) and fast SSD drives.

 · MediaPro 6500K bias lights, and Munsell N8 painted walls, assures complete color confidence, whether grading for web, tv or even theatrical color spaces.

 · Davinci Resolve Studio for advanced noise reduction and gpu based effects.